Today we'll be weighing in on the 'Free Shipping' debate.

-Each box is valued by its weight, so one day a cunning old lady decided to use water to soak her cardboard boxes to make them heavier.
+Each box that they collect is valued by its weight, so one day a cunning old lady decided to use water to soak her cardboard boxes to make them heavier.
 Of course this worked for a while until other people caught wind of the idea.
 Before long everybody was soaking their boxes in water and so the recycling collectors simply included the extra weight in their calculations to account for the added water, meaning that those who soak their boxes are wasting their effort and those who do not are losing out.

 Free Shipping has become a necessity

 Much in the same way that soaking your cardboard boxes has become a necessity, offering free shipping has now also become the industry 'norm' thanks to Amazon.